 There’s a science to it…

-Packing is not a multi hour sob fest.
-Well, at least it shouldn’t be.
-Packing should be a well timed and orchestrated concerto, lead by a master conductor.
-That’s you, by the way.
-As decluttering becomes the new craze, it’s important to take a step back and realize that packing a suitcase is a system of well thought out ideas and should never be like throwing trash into a garbage can.
-Here’s how to pack your suitcase with brilliance, every time…
+Packing should be a well orchestrated concerto, lead by a master conductor.
+That conductor, by the way – is you.
+With decluttering as the hot new craze and new luggage options changing this travel ritual, it’s important to take a step back and realize that packing a suitcase is a system of well thought out ideas.
+It should never be like throwing trash into a garbage can.
+Here’s how to pack your suitcase with simplicity and brilliance, every time…

 Get A Suitcase That Doesn’t Suck